JonCooperWorks/harness/docs/RFC.md

 - Stateless operation
 - Pluggable keystore interfaces
 - Pluggable plugin loaders
-- Optional paranoid mode eliminating key exposure
+- Optional paranoid mode eliminating key exposure, with split architecture where approved package **A** and `sk_H` are separated: `sk_H` is held by a remote ephemeral service provided by EO, accessible only to the pentester, and the service is useless without **A**

 ---